Deparametrization and quantization of scalar-tensor gravity and its cosmological model: Loop quantum dynamics of Brans-Dicke cosmology

-We consider the spatially flat, homogeneous and isotropic cosmological model, where the spacetime metric is described by the so-called Friedman-Robertson-Walker metric,
+We consider the spatially flat, homogeneous and isotropic cosmological model, where the spacetime metric is described by the so-called Friedman-Robertson-Walker metric:

 where $a$ is the scale factor.
 In the cosmological model, the integration over the entire space results in divergence.
-To overcome this issue, one introduces an elemental cell $V$ in the spatial manifold $\mathbb{R}^3$, and constrains the integrals to this cell.
-We choose a fiducial Euclidean metric ${^{o}h_{ab}}$ such that the physical spatial metric can be written as $h_{ab}= a^{2} \ {^{o}h_{ab}}$, along with a fiducial triad ${^{o}e^{a}_{i}}$ and the fiducial co-triad ${^{o}\omega_{a}^{i}}$.
+To overcome this issue, one introduces an elemental cell $V$ in the spatial manifold $\mathbb{R}^3$ and constrains the integrals to this cell.
+We choose a fiducial Euclidean metric ${^{o}h_{ab}}$ such that the physical spatial metric can be written as $h_{ab}= a^{2} \ {^{o}h_{ab}}$, along with a fiducial triad ${^{o}e^{a}_{i}}$ and the fiducial cotriad ${^{o}\omega_{a}^{i}}$.
 For simplicity, we assume that the elemental cell $V$ is cubic, as measured by the fiducial metric, and has a volume $V_0$.
-We also let ${^{o}e^{a}_{i}}$ be the tangent vector of the i-th edge of the elemental cell $V$.
+We also let ${^{o}e^{a}_{i}}$ be the tangent vector of the ith edge of the elemental cell $V$.
 By fixing the degrees of freedom of local gauge and diffeomorphism transformations, one finally obtains the reduced canonical variables as\cite{ashtekar2003mathematical}

-where $c,p,\phi$ and $\tilde{\pi}$ are constants on the spatial manifold, and the new variables are related to the original ones by $c=\left(\gamma \phi \dot{a}+\gamma \frac{a}{2} \dot{\phi}\right) V_0^{\frac{1}{3}}$ and $|p|=a^2 V_0^{\frac{2}{3}}$.
+where $c,p,\phi$, and $\tilde{\pi}$ are constants on the spatial manifold and the new variables are related to the original ones by $c=\left(\gamma \phi \dot{a}+\gamma \frac{a}{2} \dot{\phi}\right) V_0^{\frac{1}{3}}$ and $|p|=a^2 V_0^{\frac{2}{3}}$.
 Thus, the phase space of the cosmological model consists of conjugate pairs $(c,p)$ and $(\phi,\tilde{\pi})$.
 The nonzero Poisson brackets between them are given by

-Since the Gaussian and diffeomorphism constraints have been satisfied in the cosmological model, we only need to address the remaining reduced Hamiltonian constraint.
-Due to the spatial flatness, homogeneity and isotropy, all spatial derivatives vanish, and hence one has
+Since the Gaussian and diffeomorphism constraints have been satisfied in the cosmological model, we need only to address the remaining reduced Hamiltonian constraint.
+Because of the spatial flatness, homogeneity, and isotropy, all spatial derivatives vanish, and, hence, one has

 Then, the Hamiltonian constraint in Eq.~(\ref{Hamiltonianconstraint2}) is reduced to

 The evolution equation of the scalar field reads

 A straightforward calculation gives